~ Seed for BRUSSELS SPROUTS ~'Sanda' Brussels Sprout

 'Seven Hills' Brussels Sprout

-Its a shame as it is an excellent variety, ideal particularly for those of you who are in more exposed positions, as it has very tight sprouts on shorter, compact, sturdy plants - They are only 2ft tall (compared to 2ft6 for a normal varietey) You get just as many sprouts, they're just squeezed in more closely together on the stem.
+That's a shame - it is an excellent variety, ideal for more exposed positions, as it has very tight sprouts on shorter, compact, sturdy plants - They are only 2ft tall (compared to 2ft6 for a normal varietey) You get just as many sprouts, they're just squeezed in more closely together on the stem.

 So, it is a good choice if you have problems with the wind blowing your sprouts over.
 Stands well through the winter.

 Sturdy, ideal for exposed sites.
-Seed is hard to obtain, so consider saving your own.
+Seed is very hard to obtain, so consider saving your own.